planet-nine-app/web-power-gateway/README.md

 ### Adding a Power Gateway To Your Website

+##### Note
+Please note that Power transactions must be at least 200 Power.
+Anything less than that will be rejected by the server.

 ##### The Banner Button

 If you want to use the standard banner-style Power gateway simply add the following to your website: